netdata/netdata/docs/guides/monitor/lamp-stack.md

 sudo systemctl restart netdata
 ```

-As the Netdata Agent starts up again, it automatically connects to the new `127.0.0.1/status` page and starts collecting
+As the Netdata Agent starts up again, it automatically connects to the new `127.0.0.1/status` page and collects
-per-second PHP-FPM metrics.
+per-second PHP-FPM metrics to get you started with PHP monitoring.

 ## View LAMP stack metrics